Black Friday Sale!

 At this stage in the podcast naming process, you should also check to see if any of your potential names are already taken by another podcast.
 Check podcast apps and search on Google to see what comes up.
 If you find a show that already has the name, it’s time to move on to another idea.
 But if the same-name show stopped making episodes several years ago, you can ask the previous showrunner if they can give you the name or would be willing to sell it to you.

-Choosing a complex name
+1. Choosing a complex podcast name

 This should be a no-brainer, but don’t pick a name that doesn’t make sense.
 Keep it short and simple.
 Remember, the title should be searchable so new audiences can discover it online.

-Plagiarizing the podcast name
+2. Plagiarizing the podcast name

 Don’t steal another podcast’s handle.
 This goes beyond podcasts, however.
 Avoid using names that are trademarks, copyrights, existing domain names, or any material that could legally belong to someone else.
 Even if your podcast includes your brand name, always search for it to see if someone else is using it.

-Putting the word “podcast” in the title
+3. Putting the word “podcast” in the title

-Letting grammar mistakes slip by
+4. Letting grammar mistakes slip by

-One simple overlooked error can leave a poor first impression on your potential listeners, so use a dictionary or grammar-checker tool to be absolutely sure you’re correct.
+One simple overlooked error can leave a poor first impression on your potential listeners, so use a dictionary or grammar-checker to be absolutely sure you’re correct.
 If the grammar rules are unclear or different depending on the context, consider choosing a different podcast name altogether.
 If you can’t make sense of it, your listeners won’t either.

-Keyword stuffing
+5. Keyword stuffing

-Using offensive words or language
+6. Using offensive words or language

 Don’t use harsh words in your handle.
 In fact, Apple Podcasts has started rejecting podcast names with expletives that use an asterisk (such as f*ck) because it detects that it might be offensive.
 You can still make your content edgy and impactful without using offensive language.